How do you deal with yourself when you realize you were acting a little whack the other night?

 - Learn from other people: I cannot tell you how beneficial it is to get outside of your mind and see how other people live their lives.
 What their habits are, how they structure their days, what they spend their time on, how they manage their money and their time.
 Speak to people to gain some insight that you can learn from and apply to your own life.

 - Try and eliminate nastiness and negativity from your life: Whenever you want to complain or feel negative, in your mind give a short thanks for something you are grateful for.
 I am not a positive-preach all the time kind of gal but when you do this it does give you some perspective and lessens the time you spend focusing on the negative.
+You can find some great gratitude journals here.

 Remember that our lives are short and that one day, we won’t be here anymore.
 Who wants to live a life full of negativity, anger, irritation and unhappiness?